So, you want the best screen capture apps for Chrome OS so you can record your screen easily (and for free).

-Thankfully, this is very easy to do.
+Thankfully, this is very easy to do with these select apps.

-Recording your screen serves many purposes, including:
+Capturing your screen serves many purposes, including:

 - Record a tutorial or guide